NenadPantelic/Voice-assistant/README.md

 ## Use another Web API speech-to-text service

-As previously mentioned, voice recognition is performed with the SpeechRecognition library that supports multiple API services for speech-to-text conversion. ***Lindo/a*** voice assistant is built with Google's speech-to-text service (abbr. stt).
+As previously mentioned, voice recognition is performed with the SpeechRecognition library that supports multiple API services for speech-to-text conversion. ***Lindo*** voice assistant is built with Google's speech-to-text service (abbr. stt).
 In most of its behavior, this application is modular and easy to change and maintain.
 So, practically, you can change the stt service, If you want so.
 To use Google Cloud API, you also need to install google-api-python-client library with the following command:
 ```
 pip3 install --upgrade google-api-python-client
 ```